 Digital Media Managers

-A digital media manager can focus on either the production of various types of digital media or manage digital media efforts from a business perspective, as indicated by November 2016 job listings on Monster.com.
+A digital media manager can focus on either the production of various types of digital media or manage digital media efforts from a business perspective, as indicated by August 2019 job listings on Monster.com.
 Digital media managers may also assume responsibility for producing digital media content for websites or may take the lead in determining a need for digital media and documenting its performance.
-According Payscale.com, the median salary for digital marketing managers as of 2016 was $62,352.
-Computer occupations like digital media managers are predicted to see a growth of 8% from 2014 to 2024.
+According Payscale.com, the median salary for digital marketing managers as of 2016 was $65,000.
+Multimedia artists and animation occupations like digital media managers are predicted to see an average growth of 4% from 2018 to 2028.

 Desktop publishers use computer software to combine images, text, formatting and other elements for print or online publication.
 Because individuals with a degree or certification in Web management or multimedia management are likely to have strong multimedia skills, they may focus their desktop publishing work on interactive, Web-based media or other electronic formats, rather than on standard print formats.